 - Remember simple things like good manners and a willing temperament will really matter if you were to buy him.

-- Make sure someone else rides the horse first — usually a brief five to 10 minutes showing walk, trot, canter and a few jumps will suffice before you have a go.
-If they don’t have anyone available think carefully before getting on board!
+- Make sure someone else rides the horse first — usually a brief 10 to 15 minutes showing walk, trot, canter and a few jumps will suffice before you have a go.
+If they don’t have anyone available, think carefully before getting on board!

 - Remember to video — it’ll allow you to look back a bit more objectively when you get home.
 Plus, if you’re trying out a few horses close together this will help you recall each one better.